Award-winning outreach inspires young people

 - Let engineers make Britain great again - an article by Sir James Dyson on the importance of fostering enthusiasm for engineering

 "Make It in Manufacturing"

-We have participated in the 'Make It in Manufacturing' campaign to inspire teenagers and dispel the negative public image of the manufacturing and engineering sectors.
+We have participated in The Manufacturing Institute's 'Make It in Manufacturing' campaign to inspire teenagers and dispel the negative public image of the manufacturing and engineering sectors.

 A 2009 careers event at the Reebok Stadium, Bolton, saw 2,250 pupils participate in our 'Design a Jet Engine' activity.
 The outreach proved to be a success: 70% of students wanted to know more about careers in manufacturing and engineering and 82% said they would recommend a career in this sector to friends.

 Our popular exhibition ‘How to Design a Jet Engine’ is on permanent display at the Air and Space Gallery at the Museum of Science and Industry which has 600,000 visitors annually.

 The popular exhibit has acted as a focal point for three ‘Meet the Engineer’ family days, attracting some 500 visitors, and a debate about the environment for 40 Year 9-11 pupils.